openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "I am home from the openSUSE Conference 2010 and finally landed on the sofa.
-I don™t know why conferences are so exhausting, but they are for me.
+I donâ€™t know why conferences are so exhausting, but they are for me.
 My brain slowly becomes sorted again and starts to reflect what happened on the conference.
-Wow, I can say that I didn™t expect it to become such a great event.
+Wow, I can say that I didnâ€™t expect it to become such a great event.
 There were so many interesting and enthusiastic discussions about topics concerning the openSUSE distribution or about things you can do under the openSUSE umbrella. (...)"